-This is a look at the entrances of Hersheypark in 1971 and 1972, in the transition of Hersheypark being renovated into a theme park.
+This is a look at the entrances of Hersheypark in 1971 and 1972.
+This was during the transition of Hersheypark being renovated into a theme park.

 The Park, gated

 Hersheypark became a gated park in 1971.
 This decision was made for two reasons.
 One was for security.
-The park had unfortunately been vandalized a number of times in the 1960s, and in one such case, the elephant on top of the Lost River was destroyed, and Laffin’ Sal was minimally damaged.
+The park had unfortunately been vandalized several times in the 1960s.
+In one such case, the elephant on top of the Lost River was destroyed.
+During the same incident, Laffin’ Sal was minimally damaged.
 The second reason was because the park was beginning to modernize into a theme park.
-While Phase I of the R. Duell & Associates plan didn’t begin until late 1971 when construction began on Carrousel Circle, the park was laying down the groundwork for the changes coming to the park.
+While Phase I of the R. Duell & Associates (RDA) plan didn’t start until late 1971.
+Construction began on Carrousel Circle at that time.
+The park was laying down the groundwork for the changes coming to the park.
 1971, in effect, was the “Phase 0” year.

 The decision to gate Hersheypark occurred in 1970.
 When the park began planning the 1971 season, the gate was already a foregone part of their planning.
-However, the intention was to keep the park ticketing policy the same as all years prior – guests would pay per ride, with certain incentive days where there would be a one-price ticket to have unlimited rides on any ride.
+However, the intention was to keep the park ticketing policy the same as all years prior.
+Guests would pay per ride; there would be certain incentive days.
+On those days, there would be a one-price ticket to have unlimited rides on any ride.

 In February 1971, management decided to charge a fee to get into Hersheypark.
 There were two plans, One-Price Admission Plan, and General Admission Plan.